 Services Come to the User, Rather than the Other Way Around

 In other design ideas for autonomous vehicles, a number of services have been envisioned that turn the traditional provisions of goods and services on their heads.
 Rather than users and consumers coming to a specific place to get goods and services…the goods and services come to them.
+The design and testing of these revolutionary technologies in autonomous vehicles can be done through virtual prototyping and simulation using solutions from ST Engineering Antycip – this is a gamechanger for designers, engineers, and researchers in the field who are responsible for developing these technologies.

 A farmer’s market, for example, could make its way through neighborhoods, much like the Good Humor trucks of yore dispensed ice cream.